 In addition to having the region’s most affordable tuition, we offer thousands of dollars in scholarships every year.
 Learn more about scholarships and financial aid to pursue your English writing and literature degree.

 English Writing and Literature

 You love to read, and you love to write.
-In this major, you get the best of both worlds – studying English literature and using literature as the inspiration for your own writing contributions.
+With the English writing and literature degree program, you get the best of both worlds – studying English literature and using literature as the inspiration for your own writing.
 You’ll study classic literature to develop your fluency and intellect and learn how to write with clarity and precision.
 You’ll get to analyze everything from the Old and New Testaments to Homer, Virgil, and Shakespeare, as well as modern and post-modern European, British, and American poetry, drama, and fiction.
-A degree in literature and writing can deepen your knowledge and prepare you for careers deeply rooted in language and rhetoric – careers such as law, public relations, speechwriting, publishing, reporting, theater, and teaching.
+The English writing and literature degree program can deepen your knowledge and prepare you for careers deeply rooted in language and rhetoric – careers such as law, public relations, speechwriting, publishing, reporting, theatre, and teaching.

 Percent of recent WSC graduates employed or in graduate school

 Degrees offered: B.A. or B.S. in English Writing and Literature

 General education: 30

 Popular minors: Journalism, Editing and Publishing, Pre-Law, Spanish, Speech Communication, Theatre, Philosophy

 Department: Language and Literature